JonForShort/android-local-vpn/README.md

 ## Goals

 * Performant - Performance running local VPN should be comparable to performance without running VPN.
-* Small - Library should be less than 1 MB in size.
+* Small - Library should be less than 2 MB per architecture type.
 * Easy To Use - Integration should be simple.

+## Planned Features

+* Support for protocols IPv4, IPv6, TCP and UDP.
+* Allow for monitoring all traffic.
+* Allow for blocking traffic by IP address, port number and application.

 ## Integration